Risk management for people at work and beyond. Since 1916.

 This in turn reduces braking distance by several metres, which can be decisive in some situations.
 The integrated ABS function ensures driving stability and steerability throughout the braking procedure.

-In 2016, 8 people were killed and 120 people were seriously injured in road traffic accidents where illegal, defective or under-inflated tyres were deemed to be a contributory factor to the accident.
+In 2019, there were five fatal collisions and 136 serious collisions where illegal, defective or under-inflated tyres were deemed to be a contributory factor to the accident.

 Tyres are the vehicle's only point of contact with the road.
 The actual area of contact is small, roughly equivalent to four size eight men's shoes.
 Bald tyres - 'slicks' - may be fine for a race car on a dry track, but no good at all for road vehicles on a wet road surface.
 Tyres treads are designed to pump water from the road surface and provide maximum grip.
 By the time the tread is worn down to the legal limit they will be unable to perform this task efficiently and MUST be replaced.